 What started in 2005 as a pilot partnership between four African Universities has grown to include twelve universities from across the continent, from Algiers to Antananarivo, and from Dakar to Bahir Dar.

 Goals and Achievements of Periperi U

 - Develop active teaching and training, research and policy advocacy capacity in Africa on disaster risk and vulnerability reduction

 - Build capacity to provide at least 2-4 short courses annually in disaster risk management, vulnerability reduction, food/livelihood security or subjects relevant to risk and vulnerability reduction in their country.

 - Develop innovative and stimulating undergraduate and/or graduate programmes related to reducing or managing the risk and vulnerabilities within Africa.

 - Generate applied research outputs related to risks and vulnerabilities that increase local understanding and improve the risk management.

-- Over 1000 students have graduated from disaster-related academic programmes and courses in agriculture, engineering, urban planning, economics, environmental science and public health, creating a home grown surge in skilled human capital.
+- Over 1500 students have graduated from 47 disaster-related academic programmes and courses in agriculture, engineering, urban planning, economics, environmental and science public health, creating a home grown surge in skilled human captial.

-- Over 100 disaster risk related research outputs in the form of theses, published articles, books and unpublished professional reports
+- Over 500 disaster risk related research outputs in the form of theses, published articles, books and unpublished professional reports.

-- PeriPeri U has recently been recognised by the Integrated Research on Disaster Risk Science Committee as an International Centre of Excellence for Risk Education and Learning (ICoE-REaL).
+- Recognised by the Integrated Research on Disaster Risk Science Committee as an International Centre of Exellence for Risk Education and Learning (ICoE-REaL).